kappter/adaptivetesting/README.markdown

 ## Usage
 - Open the test via the GitHub Pages URL.
 - Enter your name (optional, defaults to "Anonymous").
-- Select a test (Programming, Yearbook, Photography, or Robotics) from the dropdown; the Start button enables once selected.
+- Select a test (IB, AP, Yearbook, Photography, or Robotics) from the dropdown; Start button enables once selected.
-- Click Start to begin the test.
+- Click Start to begin.
 - Answer 10 questions by clicking an option.
 - Receive immediate feedback (correct/incorrect with correct answer).
-- After 10 questions, view score, recommendation, and a Print Report button:
+- After 10 questions, view score, recommendation, and Print Report button:
-  - **Programming**: Advanced class suitability for AP/IB Java (threshold: 80% or 400/500 points).
+  - **IB/AP**: Readiness for SL/HL or AP exam (threshold: 80% or 400/500 points).
   - **Yearbook/Photography/Robotics**: Suggested roles based on top topics.
-- Click Print Report to open a new window with a summary (name, test, score, recommendation, date); use browser print (Ctrl+P or Cmd+P).
+- Click Print Report for a summary (name, test, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
 - Switch tests via dropdown to restart; retake by refreshing or reselecting.

 ## Customization